Ancestral Instrument Method for Causal Inference without Complete Knowledge: Introduction

-In this paper, we design an algorithm for identifying a conditional set that instrumentalizes a given ancestral IV in data directly.
-In order to achieve this, we propose the concept of ancestral IV in MAG (maximal ancestral graph~\cite{richardson2002ancestral,zhang2008causal}) and develop the theory for data-driven discovery of the conditioning set for a given ancestral IV.
-To the best of our knowledge, there is no existing method for finding the conditioning set of a conditional IV directly from data.
+In this paper, we design an algorithm for identifying a conditional set that instrumentalizes a given ancestral IV, a type of conditional IVs, in data directly.
+In order to achieve this, we study the graphical properties of an ancestral IV using a MAG (maximal ancestral graph~\cite{richardson2002ancestral,zhang2008causal}) and develop the theory for data-driven discovery of a conditioning set for a given ancestral IV.
+To the best of our knowledge, there is no existing method for finding a conditioning set of a conditional IV directly from data.

-The contributions of this work are summarized as follows. \begin{itemize} \item We propose the novel concept of ancestral IV in MAG, which enables the data-driven approach to apply the IV method to obtain unbiased causal effect estimation when there are latent confounders. \item We develop the theorems for determining the conditioning set that instrumentalizes a given ancestral IV in MAG. \item Based on the developed theorems, we propose an effective algorithm for unbiased causal effect estimation from data with latent variables.
-The experiments on synthetic and real-world datasets have demonstrated the performance of the algorithm. \end{itemize}
+The contributions of this work are summarized as follows. \begin{itemize} \item We study the novel graphical properties of an ancestral IV using MAGs, which enables a data-driven approach to applying the IV method to obtain unbiased causal effect estimation when there are latent confounders. \item We establish graphical criteria for determining a conditioning set of a given ancestral IV via a MAG (PAG). \item Based on the theorems, we propose an effective algorithm for unbiased causal effect estimation from data with latent variables.
+The experiments on synthetic and real-world datasets demonstrate the performance of the proposed algorithm. \end{itemize}